 Loki, coupled with his Draco in Leather Pants status, has garnered quite the fan following.
 Before this movie, Loki wasn't well known to non-comic book fans, and was even something of a niche villian due to Thor not being an outrageously popular individual title.
 Suddenly Loki is as popular and revered as Magneto or Doctor Doom.

 The Other, who serves as the Mouth of Sauron for Thanos.
-His intimidating design and performance has caused several fans requesting that he appear again in a future Marvel film.
-The fact that he's a Canon Foreigner helps to leave his true powers a mystery.
+His intimidating design and performance, the fact that he's a Canon Foreigner, has caused several fans requesting that he appear again in a future Marvel film.

 This can also be attributed to the fact that the two are perfect Foils.
 Dark Knight Rises is bittersweet, theme-driven, introspective, gritty and realistic, while The Avengers is triumphant, runs on action scenes and Rule of Cool, and fully embraces the Magitek fantastical world of the Marvel Cinematic Universe.
 This means that which film is objectively "better" is a very tricky question to answer because they are so entirely different.